LinearTapeFileSystem/ltfs/README.md

 ```
 options lpfc lpfc_sg_seg_cnt=256
 ```

+A reboot is required for these settings to take effect.

 In some versions of the lpfc driver (for Emulex Fibre HBAs), the table size of the scatter-gather cannot be changed correctly.
 You can check the value is changed or not in `sg_tablesize` value in `/proc/scsi/sg/debug`.
 If you don't have a correct value (256 or greater) in `sg_tablesize`, removing `allow_dio=1` configuration of the sg driver is strongly recommended.